dymmond/lilya/docs/en/docs/contrib/openapi.md

 * **What happens?**

 * `@openapi(summary="Hello endpoint")` attaches metadata to `say_hello`.
-* `enable_openapi=True` is a flag on the Lilya app (we’ll assume your code has been configured to honor that flag and call the generator).
+* `enable_openapi=True` is a flag on the Lilya app (we'll assume your code has been configured to honor that flag and call the generator).

 When you later call the function that produces the OpenAPI spec, it will see `/hello` and produce: